 Once the coffee mug has soaked, you will notice the stainless steel will have gone back to its original color.
 But if you are like us, and notice particularly stubborn stains, it is time for a little elbow grease.

-You can take the same ratio of vinegar to baking powder, dab a cloth in the solution and rub it directly onto the stain.
+You can take the same ratio of vinegar to bake powder, dab a cloth in the solution and rub it directly onto the stain.
 Leave it for 5 minutes before washing it off with warm soapy water.